craziderpy07/CPSC-253-Project-1/README.md

 # Teresa To tto46@csu.fullerton.edu

-# Run python main.py in cmd
+# Run python main.py in cmd in the folder directory